alexadamovic/mind.set/README.md

 * 8:00: caffeinate, work out a plan for the day
 * 8:30: begin work on adding firebase with authentication
     * [Integrating Firebase authentication into an Expo mobile app](https://blog.logrocket.com/integrating-firebase-authentication-expo-mobile-app/)
+* 5:00: ended up working on Firebase Authentication all day